fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/recipient/duns.md

 *Deprecated: Please see the following API contract instead: [usaspending_api/api_contracts/contracts/v2/recipient.md](../recipient.md)*

+These endpoints are used to power USAspending.gov's recipient profile pages.
+This data can be used to visualize the government spending that pertains to a specific recipient.

 ## POST

 This endpoint returns a list of recipients, their level, DUNS, and amount.